kart699/webroot/README.md

 #####  Retrieve full WHOIS info on the URL.

-This endpoint returns full WHOIS information on the URL
+Returns full WHOIS information on the URL
-- input : A md5/sha1/sha256 hash will retrieve the most recent report on a given sample
+- input :  An URL for which you want to retrieve information
 ```
 _fetch $Url from threatsample limit 1
 >>_lookup webroot get_url_whoisinfofull $Url